tpfk7/Portfolio-1-Project-Submission/README.md

 ### Typography

-Philiosopher and Mulish fonts were used as they pair well together and fit the theme.
+The fonts Philiosopher and Mulish  were used as they pair well together and fit the theme.
 They were taken from Google Fonts.
 The social media links were taken from Font Awesome. l

 - [Philiosopher](https://fonts.google.com/specimen/Philosopher?query=philosopher) was used for the primary headers and titles.